hamelsmu/notes/docs/pandoc/filters.md

 Note: we could probably replace the inner div with the `output` class with `<CodeOutput>` tag

-Just for completeness, this is the schema of the minimal notebook using the `--to native` flag:
+Just for completeness, this is the schema of the minimal notebook using the `--to native` flag **prior to** applying the filter:

 ```
-pandoc --to native minimal.ipynb
+$pandoc --to native minimal.ipynb
 [ Div
     ( "" , [ "cell" , "markdown" ] , [] )
     [ Header